 The Belém Tower

-During your walking tour Lisbon, your guide will share the history of the tower, explaining its role in the Age of Discoveries and its importance in Portuguese maritime history.
+During your walking tour of Lisbon, your guide will share the history of the tower, explaining its role in the Age of Discoveries and its importance in Portuguese maritime history.
 Be sure to take a moment to appreciate the stunning views of the river and the surrounding area.

 The Jerónimos Monastery